louisho5/simple-cookie-bar/README.md

 	<script src="cookieBar.min.js"></script>
 	<script>
 		new cookieBar();
 	</script>

 ## Parameters

-There are totally 4 functions are provided in this plugin:
+There are 4 parameters are optionals in this plugin:

 is used to load external HTML file as html format into your element.